jkey-67/spyglass/README.md

 ## Features with API registration
-Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentification.
+Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentification.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)

 The following access rights will be use
  - esi-ui.write_waypoint.v1
  - esi-universe.read_structures.v1